Twitter

 Lively nightlife

-Parties and Festivals
+Parties and festivals

 Speaking of parties, the island hosts many events throughout the year, the biggest of which is the annual Crop Over festival, which has been celebrated since the 18th century.